-This is a guest post I wrote for
+This is a guest post I wrote for In Good Company in November of 2011.

 When I run into people I haven’t seen in a while they often remark that while I am still myself, I’m so much more relaxed and at ease than they recall.
 That’s because for much of my life I lived with a base level of anxiety and for me that manifested as: vague constant dis-ease/worry, insomnia, sporadic panic attacks, being overly controlling of others (as a means to soothe myself), and an eating disorder (also to soothe myself).
 While I had all these symptoms, I was entirely functional – able to hold down a good job, earn my masters degree, and have close and healthy friendships.
 And while my anxiety was somewhat normal if you looked at TV or movies, it was also exhausting.